-Vallianz Investment Capital Pte Ltd ("VIC"), a wholly-owned subsidiary of the Company, had on 31 March 2020 agreed with Rawabi Holding Company Limited ("RHC"), the Company's controlling shareholder, wherein RHC will assign its 50% economic rights in Rawabi Vallianz International Company Limited ("RVIC") to VIC with effect from 1 October 2019.
-Following the assignment, the Group has consolidated the financial results of RVIC as its wholly-owned subsidiary with effect from 1 October 2019.
-At the date of finalisation of these financial statements, the purchase price allocation exercise by an external valuer for the acquisition has not yet completed.
-The necessary market valuations and other calculations for the items listed below had not been finalised and they have therefore only been provisionally determined based on the management's best estimate of the likely values where the fair value of the deemed purchase consideration materially equated to the additional rights acquired.
+Vallianz Investment Capital Pte Ltd ("VIC"), a wholly-owned subsidiary corporation of the Company, had on 31 March 2020 agreed with Rawabi Holding Company Limited ("RHC"), the Company's controlling shareholder, wherein RHC will assign its 50% economic rights in Rawabi Vallianz International Company Limited ("RVIC") to VIC with effect from 1 October 2019.
+Following the assignment, the Group has consolidated the financial results of RVIC as its wholly-owned subsidiary corporation with effect from 1 October 2019.
+The purchase price allocation exercise by an external valuer for the acquisition has been completed during the financial year ended 31 March 2021.

-Details of the consideration transferred, the assets acquired and liabilities assumed, the non-controlling interests recognised and the effects on the cash flows of the Group, at the acquisition date, are as follows:
+Details of the consideration paid, the effects on the cash flows of the Group, and the fair value of assets acquired and liabilities assumed based on the purchase price allocation finalised during the financial year ended 31 March 2021, at the acquisition date, are as follows: